 WORK PRACTICES AND HYGIENE PRACTICES: As with all chemicals, avoid getting this product ON YOU or IN YOU.
 Wash thoroughly after handling this product.
 Do not eat, drink, smoke, or apply cosmetics while handling this product.
-Avoid breathing vapors or mists generated by this product.
+Avoid breathing vapors, mists, or sprays of this product.
 Use in a well-ventilated location.
 Remove contaminated clothing immediately.